Cookie session duration is one of the most essential elements to consider if you’re a merchant looking to launch an affiliate marketing program.

 Are there any legal or privacy concerns related to cookie duration that I should be aware of?

-Last Updated on August 29, 2023
+Last Updated on September 9, 2024

 Author

-Elizabeth is a Senior Content Manager at Scaleo.
+Elizabeth is an enterprenour, SEO expert and senior content manager at Scaleo.
 Currently enjoying the life in Prague and sharing professional affiliate marketing tips.
 She's been in the online marketing business since 2006 and gladly shares all her insights and ideas on this blog.